GabeItchy/Schooliosis/Humanities/Rights and Freedom/29042022 Martin Luther King Jr. and Malcom X.md

 | Shot and killed in memphis [1968]                           |                                                                                      |
 |                                                             |                                                                                      |
 | MLKJ is celebrated every year on the third of every January |                                                                                      |

+# Similarities

+- Experience in Jail
+- Both Married
+- Had more than two kids
+- Both Fathers were baptist ministers
+- One went to college and the other dropped out
+- violent vs non violent protest
+- Martin was about non violent protest
+- Malcom was about protesting "at all means necessary"
+-